mason-chase/crud-test-dotnet/readme.md

 # CRUD Code Test

-Please read each note very carefully!
+Please read each note very carefully! and feel free to add/change project structure to a clean architecture to your view.

 Create a simple CRUD application with ASP NET Core that implements the below model:
 ```